itsmealtime/itsmealtime/README.md

 other stuff that needs to be said uh

-my name is Blaze but i usually go by Myth (that's right, name change)
+my name is Niku but i usually go by Myth (that's right, name change)

 uhhhhhhhhhh c+h at anytime unless the person i'm cuddling with says no